mogita/rematch-websocket/README.md

 ## Usage

-`redux-websocket` will dispatch some actions automatically, based on what the internal WebSocket connection.
+`rematch-websocket` will dispatch some actions automatically, based on what the internal WebSocket connection.
 Some actions will need to be dispatched by you.

 ### User dispatched actions